dinovski/asDamID/README.md

     XX:Z:G2 alignment is assigned to the second parental genome
     XX:Z:CF alignment is ambiguous/conflictual

-4. Allele-specific alignment summary statistics.
+4. Filter reads that do not begin with the 'GATC' motif and MAPQ<10 > allele-specific alignment summary statistics

 5. Generate bigWig files for log2 ratios and RPKM normalized counts